 If you love Salisbury Steak, then give this simple 30 minute Salisbury Steak Casserole a chance.
 Easy, delicious and perfect weeknight meal!
 This also reheats and freezes well!

 This post contains affiliate links.
 If you click on an affiliate link and make a purchase, I will make a small percentage on your purchase.
 This helps keep this website running!
 Thank you!

 There is something comforting about the phrase Salisbury Steak.

 I have always related this term to comfort food.

-Salisbury steak is an easy to make, down to earth, good home cooking meal that so far just about everyone I’ve met likes.
+Salisbury Steak Casserole is an easy to make, down to earth, good home cooking meal that so far just about everyone I’ve met likes.

-This Salisbury Steak recipe is a bit unique in the sense that it’s not a true Salisbury steak and it’s entire creation was an accident.
+This Salisbury Steak Casserole recipe is a bit unique in the sense that it’s not a true Salisbury Steak and it’s entire creation was an accident.